 A nonrefundable $50 application fee paid as part of the online application.

 Official transcripts must be provided for every undergraduate or graduate institution attended for course credit.
 We will expect an official transcript from each institution listed in the Academic History section of the application.
 Although not required, an unofficial copy of your transcript(s) can be uploaded with your application.

-The New School for Drama MFA does not accept transfer credit.
+Transfer Applicants: The New School for Drama MFA does not accept transfer credit.
 MFA students complete a full course of study together in order to develop a common vocabulary and strong ensemble.

-Official transcripts should have an original signature or a raised university seal, and must be in a sealed envelope that has been signed or stamped by the issuing university’s registrar or records office.
+By Mail: Official transcripts should have an original signature or a raised university seal, and must be in a sealed envelope that has been signed or stamped by the issuing university’s registrar or records office.
 Applicants can either send official transcripts with an Application Materials Cover Sheet or request that institutions send transcripts directly to The New School.
-See “Mailing Address for Supplemental Materials” below for our mailing address in the Additional Instructions and Information section below.
+See “Mailing Address for Supplemental Materials” for our mailing address in the Additional Instructions and Information section below.

 Electronic Transcripts (U.S./Domestic Institutions only): The New School accepts electronic transcripts only from our approved vendors.
-The New School’s approved vendors in order of preference are
+The New School’s approved vendors, in order of preference, are

 We do not accept electronic transcripts sent directly by a student or school offices.
 Note: All international academic credentials must be submitted as indicated in the International Academic Credentials sections below.

 International Academic Credentials: All transcripts not written in English must be accompanied by a certified English translation.